michael-mcmasters/fullstack-website-template/README.md

 ```
 The CLI will log your website URL

-Now deploy the UI code to the new bucket
+Now build and deploy the UI code to the new bucket
 ```
 cd ../ui
 npm install